cagdastimurlenk/MovieSelector/README.md

 This app gives you an idea of how to write clean code and some additional features Sample app to show all about Clean Swift, IOS architecture, Moya Networking, Animations, Card CollectionView, Realm Store Database

+Also added some test files to demonstrate how to wirite test in clean swift